breakfastquay/rubberband/README.md

    (http://www.mega-nerd.com/libsndfile/, licensed under the GNU Lesser General Public License) for audio file loading.

- * A pitch-shifter LADSPA audio effects plugin.
-This is in `ladspa/`.
+ * A pitch-shifter audio effects plugin in LADSPA and LV2 formats.
-   It requires the LADSPA SDK header `ladspa.h` (not included).
+   These are in `ladspa-lv2/`.
+They require the LADSPA SDK header `ladspa.h` and LV2 header `lv2.h` respectively (not included).

  * A Vamp audio analysis plugin which may be used to inspect the dynamic stretch ratios and other decisions taken by the Rubber Band